Nate Vance: Volunteer in the Russia-Ukraine War

-Following Russia's full-scale invasion of Ukraine in February 2022, Vance felt compelled to assist Ukraine.
-In March 2022, he traveled to Lviv intending "to help" and to witness history in the making.
-There he connected with foreign volunteers – notably meeting a British volunteer recruiter – and decided to join the Ukrainian Armed Forces.
-By June 2022, Vance had enlisted in a Ukrainian volunteer unit known as the "Da Vinci Wolves" (a battalion within Ukraine's 1st Mechanized Battalion named after a famed fallen Ukrainian commander).
+Following Russia's full-scale invasion of Ukraine in February 2022, Vance traveled to Lviv in March 2022, stating his intent "to help."
+There he met foreign volunteers, including a British volunteer recruiter, and subsequently enlisted in the Ukrainian Armed Forces.
+By June 2022, he had joined a Ukrainian volunteer unit known as the Da Vinci Wolves, a battalion within Ukraine's 1st Mechanized Brigade named after the fallen Ukrainian commander Dmytro Kotsiubailo.

-He served in the battalion's "Honor" Company and quickly earned the respect of his comrades for his experience and skill.
-Fellow fighters recounted how Vance, being older and ex-military, demonstrated exceptional marksmanship – for example, impressing younger soldiers by hitting distant targets with iron sights.
-The battalion's commander, Serhii Filimonov, praised Vance as "an excellent fighter with a cool-headed nature," noting that Vance's steady leadership saved their lives at many times.
+Vance served in the battalion's "Honor" Company.
+According to fellow fighters, his prior military experience made him a capable marksman, with younger soldiers noting his accuracy at long range using iron sights.
+Battalion commander Serhii Filimonov described Vance as "an excellent fighter with a cool-headed nature" and credited his leadership with saving lives on multiple occasions.

-During his three years in Ukraine, Nate Vance fought in some of the war's fiercest battles.
+During his three years in Ukraine, Vance fought in some of the war's fiercest battles.
 According to reports, he saw frontline combat in major engagements including the battles of Kupiansk, Bakhmut, Avdiivka, and Pokrovsk – hotspots in eastern Ukraine that experienced intense and sustained fighting.

 Vance remained in Ukraine until early 2025.
 He was formally discharged from Ukrainian service in January 2025.

-He later explained that with the incumbing second presidency of Donald Trump, he grew concerned that if he remained on the front lines, he risked capture by Russian forces who might target high-profile American volunteers.
+He later explained that with the incoming second presidency of Donald Trump, he grew concerned that if he remained on the front lines, he risked capture by Russian forces who might target high-profile American volunteers.
 "It had become complicated to stay.
 I couldn't take the risk of being captured," Vance said, describing his decision to leave Ukraine just before the U.S. presidential inauguration.

 Despite returning home, he expressed a continuing commitment to Ukraine, saying he "wants to continue helping Ukraine" even after active service.